ajitagupta/howtobuildastrongonlinepresence/README.md

 ## GitHub

 ## Medium
-Medium is *the* source of news on technology and engineering, but their catalogue of topics stretches far beyond that and encompasses art, food, culture, humor, sports and music.
+Medium is *the* source of news on technology but their catalogue of topics stretches far beyond that and encompasses art, food, culture, humor, sports and music.
 You can use Medium to keep yourself up to date and build your knowledge.
 Sharing and subscribing is very simple. and fun.

 ## Groups
 Groups give a sense of belonging.
 However, most people do not actively contribute nor participate in discussions.
 Moreover, some just use it to brand themselves.
 That's plain wrong!
 Use this opportunity to connect to like-minded members, forge new relationships and grow your network, one step at a time.